kkasperek/weather-app/README.md

 # weather-app
     A vanilla JS weather app that uses your location.
+#

+Tech Used:
 * Weather API: <a href="https://darksky.net/dev/docs">Dark Sky Api </a>
 * Icons: <a href="https://darkskyapp.github.io/skycons/">Skycons</a>
+#

+# <a href="https://safe-wave-81933.herokuapp.com/">Check it out here!</a>